yo2ldk/yoRadio-Vertical-Display/README.md

 is NOT edited for SD card use !
 In the file \yoRadio-Vertical-Display\src\displays\displayILI9488.cpp file, you can modify the "//print your personal info" txt, with you callsign/name / or other info
+Many special thank's to the friends  Muhin555 and nva_LW, //4pda.to/forum !!
 Enjoy..

 ![452523571_505998711914080_7985301521379267401_n](https://github.com/user-attachments/assets/d415a50c-b69f-487f-8b29-106c21cb6e88)